A Fukuoka Experience: Crafting Your Own Scent in 60 Minutes at TSUTSUMU, Hakata's Incense-Making Workshop

 Inside a bag, in a closet, in a drawer, in the car, by the front door — anywhere you want a quiet hint of fragrance close to you.
 The sachet is also the easier one to carry home as a souvenir of Fukuoka.

-- Osmanthus (kinmokusei): a sweet floral that carries the memory of Japanese autumn
+• Kinmokusei (osmanthus): A sweet floral carrying the memory of Japanese autumn

 Japanese and Western fragrances on a single palette — that's the heart of the TSUTSUMU experience.
 The world of temple-morning incense and the herbs and spices of modern daily life sit side by side, and you blend freely between them.